IlexisTheMadcat/Lexon-Air/README.md

 # Lexon Air Documentation
 Lexon Air is a memory game knockoff similar to the Simon game.
-This device programmed using Unity animation controllers follows the Simon Air rules to provide a similar experience in VRChat. \
+This device programmed using Unity animation controllers follows the Simon Air rules to provide a similar experience in VRChat.
+It uses 49 bits of synced memory. \
 This memory game can be purchased here: https://ilexisthemadcat.booth.pm/items/6524622 \
 To learn how to play, watch this official video: https://youtu.be/WPKeFiXG9ww